sudar/vim-arduino-syntax/README.md

 #vim-arduino-syntax

-Love Arduino and Vim?
-Then use this syntax file and get syntax highlighting for Arduino functions in vim.
+Are you in love with Vim and can't stand the [Official Arduino IDE](http://arduino.cc/en/Main/Software)

 ##Features
+* Arduino 1.5.8 support
 * Arduino indent and syntax highlighting
+* Support for libraries provided by the IDE
-* Support for libraries (on request)
+* Support for external libraries (on request)

 ##TODO

-- Create a separate branch for Arduino 1.5
+* Create a separate branch for Arduino 1.5
-- Automatically include keywords from keywords.txt of Arduino libraries
+* Automatically include keywords from keywords.txt of Arduino libraries
+* Autocompletion using omnicomplete

 ##Installation